The first phase of USPS rate hike went into effect in January earlier this year.

 3. By reducing excess box dimensions and minimizing fill, shippers can reduce the impact of dimensional pricing, reduce corrugated and packing material costs, and reduce carbon emissions.

-4. By joining Cahoot’s innovative peer-to-peer shipping network, you can convert say a zone 8 shipment to a zone 2 shipment.
+4. By joining Cahoot’s innovative peer-to-peer ecommerce order fulfillment network, you can convert say a zone 8 shipment to a zone 2 shipment.
 You save big which more than makes up for any DIM billing increase, plus the packages get delivered to your customers faster.

 If you haven’t yet considered the impact of the upcoming June 23 changes, you could be looking at an 8 percent-plus increase on some or more of your USPS packages.
 Please contact a Cahoot Expert, if you need help or would like to learn more.